idmaja/JUST-A/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International Public License.

 Feel free to replace `your-username` and `your-repo-name` with your actual GitHub username and repository name.
 This `README.md` provides a clear and concise overview of your project, its prerequisites, setup instructions, and resources for further learning.